Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: The dilute random cluster model

 \subsection{Basic properties}

-We now list some important properties of the dilute random cluster model, the proofs of which follow either directly from the definition or by straightforward modifications of standard arguments, see e.g. \cite{DCT}.
+We now describe some fundamental properties of the dilute random cluster model.
+The proofs of these properties follow from straightforward adaptations of the proofs of the analogous properties for the random cluster model, found in \cite[Section 1.2]{HDC-IP}, but we include them for the reader's convenience.